Dionysius I of Syracuse: Conquests

 In 385 BC, Alcetas of Epirus was a refugee in Dionysius' court.
 Dionysius wanted a friendly monarch in Epirus, so he sent 2,000 Greek hoplites and 500 suits of Greek armour to help the Illyrians under Bardyllis in attacking the Molossians of Epirus.
 They ravaged the region and killed 15,000 Molossians, and Alcetas regained his throne.
 He joined the Illyrians in an attempt to plunder the temple of Delphi.
 Sparta intervened under Agesilaus, however, and with aid from Thessaly, Macedonia, and the Molossians themselves, the Spartans expelled the Illyrians.

+Colonization of the Adriatic Sea (388 - 383 BC)

+Around 387-385 BC, Dionysius undertook an intensive program of colonization of the Adriatic for a number of reasons: to dominate the naval routes to the rich grain markets of the Po Delta, to conquer Epirus and to gain access to the riches of the temples of Delphi.
+To do this, Dionysius made a pact with the Illyrians and the Senones.

+in Italy Ankón (now Ancona, a colony populated in 387 BC by political exiles), and Adrìa (in 385 BC, now Adria); in Dalmatia Issa (now Vis) and in Albania Lissos (in 385 BC, now Lezhë).